google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Ulcers are sores in your stomach, small intestine, or esophagus.
 They may be very painful.
 They can cause serious complications, such as bleeding or perforation.

-According to a 2005 studyTrusted Source on rats, shatavari was effective at treating medication-induced gastric ulcers.
+According to a 2005 studyTrusted Source on rats, Shatavari was effective at treating medication-induced gastric ulcers.

 Kidney stones are hard deposits that form in your kidneys.
 As they pass through your urinary tract, they may cause excruciating pain.